gazbert/bxbot-ui/README.md

 1. To stop the app, `CTRL-c` from the command line.

 ## Build Guide
+Follow the instructions in [The manual way](#he-manual-way) section if you have not already done so.

+The project uses Angular CLI [commands](https://github.com/angular/angular-cli/wiki) to build, test, and run the app.

+### Building the App
+1. Run `npm run build` to compile the application into the `dist` output directory.

 ### Jasmine Unit Tests
 The app has behaviour-driven unit tests written using the excellent [Jasmine](https://jasmine.github.io/) framework.

 1. To run the tests once: `npm run test:once`